-I previously shared some, but I want to take a closer look at one particular post-processing detail.
+I previously shared some tips and tricks on creating awesome headshots, but I want to take a closer look at one particular post-processing detail.
 The eyes.
 Specifically, how to remove the dark circles under your models eyes.

 SEE: Choosing your Windows 7 exit strategy: Four options (TechRepublic Premium)